 The moment we live in may only exacerbate these feelings.
 “As income inequality increases, as resource competition increases, as social media becomes more prevalent and people are advertising their advantages all over the place, any of these things will just increase the prevalence of enviousness across the board because you’re constantly being reminded of how you’re not measuring up,” Hill said.

 Age is a complicating factor here.
-Some of the successful young people in the public eye right now, like Rep.-elect Alexandria Ocasio-Cortez, famously rose to their positions without deep pockets, but our natural compulsion to be annoyed by success is compounded by the one-two punch of success and youth, and sometime by success and youth and beauty.
+Some of the successful young people in the public eye right now, like Rep.-elect Alexandria Ocasio-Cortez, famously rose to their positions without deep pockets, but our natural compulsion to be annoyed by success is compounded by the one-two punch of success and youth, and sometimes by success and youth and beauty.
 Gender comes into play as well.
 “Our research has found that both men and women experience envy, but it tends to be much more pronounced in women,” Hill said.
 “I think that having a young woman elected to political office, for women, it’s like, ‘Oh, well, that person is like me!
 And I’m not doing this!’
 It makes what you’re doing less impressive.”
 This confirms my self-centered line of thinking: I do see myself in the women on the Forbes list, and in the women like Ocasio-Cortez who are headed to Congress, more so than in the men.
 That’s part of what makes their ascendance so powerful for many young women, but also what triggers darker thoughts.

 Envy that motivates people toward self-improvement is known among psychologists as benign, or white, envy.
 But for Hill, part of what’s playing out in the reactions to 30 under 30 lists specifically is that they stir up a type of envy that isn’t productive.
 “When you put a firm line on something—people who are under 30 who have done this, if you’re over 30 you can’t attain that,” she said, “that’s the type of social comparison that tends to engender this really malicious type of envy, which is sometimes called black envy.”
 Essentially, when people get hostile in situations where it isn’t possible to measure up—you’re already over 30!—they become less likely to take envy and turn it into lemonade.